Transaction-specific data can be transmitted on an electronic account statement or in a separate file.

 A reference number should always be used in invoicing.
 With a reference number your company will identify the incoming payment and the payer.

-Calculate the reference numbers for your invoices by using the reference calculator behind the link.
+Calculate the reference numbers for your invoices by using the reference calculator.

 - With the reference number, you can specify the payment transactions easily and match them with the correct invoice in the ledger.